 Consider Future Maintenance

 Whatever is done to decorate a backyard will need to be maintained.
 It will need to be watered or trimmed or mowed around.
 Avoid placing items in the backyard that will ultimately create a lot of extra maintenance work.
+It might be a good idea while you are in the planning stages to consult a professional landscaping company.
 Items that can be added to decorate that won't create mowing obstacles include:

 - Hanging plants